GoMMC Guide

 TUBE

-This option selects the speed of bulk transfers across the Tube (i.e. when data is transferred between a file and your second processor's memory).
+This variable selects the speed of bulk transfers across the Tube (i.e. when data is transferred between a file and your second processor's memory).
 2-byte transfers are almost twice as fast (75 KB/sec) as 1-byte transfers (40 KB/sec), and should (theoretically) be supported by all second processors.

 TUBE Transfer speed